SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-sharepoint.md

 ---
-title: What's new for developers in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 068d0b99-1762-42de-b6c9-acb1cffc6e31
+title: What's new for developers in SharePoint ms.prod: SHAREPOINT ms.assetid: 068d0b99-1762-42de-b6c9-acb1cffc6e31
 ---

-# What's new for developers in SharePoint 2013
+# What's new for developers in SharePoint
-Learn about new features and functionality in SharePoint 2013, including the new Cloud Add-in Model, development tools, platform enhancements, mobile add-ins, and more.
+Learn about new features and functionality in SharePoint, including the new Cloud Add-in Model, development tools, platform enhancements, mobile add-ins, and more.
 ## Cloud Add-in Model
 <a name="bmSpApps"> </a>

-SharePoint 2013 introduces a Cloud Add-in Model that enables you to create add-ins.
+SharePoint introduces a Cloud Add-in Model that enables you to create add-ins.
 SharePoint Add-ins are self-contained pieces of functionality that extend the capabilities of a SharePoint website.
 An add-in may include SharePoint components such as lists, workflows, and site pages, but it can also surface a remote web application and remote data in SharePoint.
 An add-in has few or no dependencies on any other software on the device or platform where it is installed, other than what is built into the platform.
 This characteristic enables add-ins to be installed simply and uninstalled cleanly.
 Add-ins have no custom code that runs on the SharePoint servers.
 Instead, all custom logic moves "up" to the cloud or "down" to client computers.
-Additionally, SharePoint 2013 introduces an innovative delivery model for SharePoint Add-ins that includes components like the Office Store and the Add-in Catalog.
+Additionally, SharePoint introduces an innovative delivery model for SharePoint Add-ins that includes components like the Office Store and the Add-in Catalog.